- Langside Campus

 The Glasgow School of Art Associate Student Scheme (Year 2)

 HNC students who meet the eligibility criteria and prefer to progress directly into Year 2 will have the opportunity to participate in the Glasgow School of Art (GSA) Associate Student Scheme programme as their first choice.
 The Associate Scheme offers a programme of activity to help support students on their applications to and readiness for Year 2 of a range of programmes at the GSA.
 Around one-third of the HNC cohort participates in the Scheme each year.
 Participation in the Associate Student Scheme does not guarantee the offer of a place at the GSA.
 For more information visit the GSA website.

 Jobs and further study

-This course is ideal if you're looking to progress to either HND or degree-level study.
+This course is ideal if you are looking to progress to either degree-level study or an HND qualification.